openstack-archive/kolla-kubernetes/doc/source/kubernetes-all-in-one.rst

 The hyperkube container runs the following services:
   - kube-apiserver (The master)
-  - kublet (Starts/Stops pods and containers also syncs config)
+  - kubelet (Starts/Stops pods and containers also syncs config)
   - kube-scheduler (Resource manager)
-  - kube-controller-manger (Manages desired state by monitoring the RC)
+  - kube-controller-manager (Manages desired state by monitoring the RC)
   - kube-proxy (Exposes the services on each node)
   - etcd (Distributed key-value store)